A Step to Decouple Optimization in 3DGS: Methodology

-Using Sparse Adam or Adam in 3DGS-MCMC clearly alters the effect of attribute regularization.
-As illustrated in Figure~\ref{plot:realoccated_primitives}e–f, different optimizers yield different numbers of reallocated primitives and PSNR, indicating over- or under-effective regularization.
+Using Sparse Adam or Adam in 3DGS-MCMC alters the effect of attribute regularization.
+As illustrated in Figure~\ref{plot:realoccated_primitives}~e–f, different optimizers yield different numbers of reallocated primitives and different PSNR values, indicating over- or under-effective regularization.
 This suggests that stronger regularization may be required to improve reconstruction quality in some cases.
-However, due to the gradient coupling in the moment (Eq.~\ref{meth::undisentangled_mom}), directly amplifying $\nabla \mathcal{R}$ easily leads to update steps that become overly attribute-dependent and less guided by the photometric gradient, while the coupling also sustains the effect of regularization across iterations.
-In extreme cases, such as when hyperparameters are scaled by 10×, optimization fails entirely.
-When amplification relies on the second moment, the effect of regularization depends on its relative scale to $\nabla \ell$.
+However, due to the gradient coupling in the optimizer moments (Eq.~\ref{meth::undisentangled_mom}), directly amplifying $\nabla \mathcal{R}$ can easily lead to update steps that become overly attribute-dependent and less guided by the photometric gradient, while the coupling also sustains the effect of regularization across iterations.
+In extreme cases, such as when hyperparameters are scaled by $10\times$, optimization fails entirely.
+When amplification relies on the second moment, the effect of regularization depends on its scale relative to $\nabla \ell$.
 Furthermore, if $\nabla \mathcal{R}$ aligns with $\nabla \ell$, the second moment grows rapidly; if they are opposed, it grows slowly, which is contrary to expectations.
 This coupling prevents effective control of regularization.
-As shown in Figure~\ref{plot::gradient_info_main}c,d, the order-of-magnitude gap between average and maximum $m(o)/\sqrt{v(o)}$ further illustrates that improper amplification under coupling easily results in over-effective regularization.
-Decoupling $\nabla \ell$ and $\nabla \mathcal{R}$ and recomposing the regularization enables more reliable control without destabilizing optimization.
-Further empirical experiments in Sec.\ref{sec::experiments} will show the side effect of coupling as well.
+As shown in Figure~\ref{plot::gradient_info_main}~c,d, the order-of-magnitude gap between the average and maximum $m(o)/\sqrt{v(o)}$ further illustrates that improper amplification under coupling can easily result in over-effective regularization.
+Decoupling $\nabla \ell$ and $\nabla \mathcal{R}$ and recomposing them enables more reliable control without destabilizing optimization.
+Further experiments in Sec.~\ref{sec::experiments} also show the side effects of coupling.